 So it’s 5am.
 What do you do first?
 This process is split in to 2 steps which can be done in any order, but this is how I would recommend you do it, as Step A is way quicker and will give you the best options quickest!

-Step A is to reserve the show times, fitness centre & kids clubs.
+Step A is to reserve the kids clubs.
 You will need to sign your cruise contract virtually before this can be done.
 Once completed, you can then move on to the “My Plans” section of the app or website to book your activities.
-Remember to book the show times that don’t clash with your dining reservations.
-If you are on the main dining rotation, you want the later show, and vice versa.
-You won’t want to miss dining in any of the restaurants, so be sure to book the right show.
 For security, the Oceaneer Club requires you to set up a password now and a list of passengers who can collect them from the club.
+You can also book the kids club onboard, but this is subject to availability, so if timing is important, pre-book.

 Step B is the actual ‘check in’.
 This is the section where you add your information, documentation and photos (as per 31 days to go info), and you will be able to select your Port Arrival Time.
 Most people are finding the app to be temperamental during this process, so best to use a desktop or laptop if you wan to avoid unwanted gremlins.